-2. Apply for Financial Aid
+Applying for Financial Aid

-For All Applicants: Please fill out the Free Application for Federal Student Aid (FAFSA).
+For US Citizens and eligible non-citizens: Please fill out the Free Application for Federal Student Aid (FAFSA).
 PSR's school code is G01256.
-You can complete the FAFSA online by clicking here.
+You can complete the FAFSA online by clicking here. [link: https://studentaid.gov/h/applyfor-aid/fafsa]

-For Non-US Students Only: Bank statements (translated into English) from the past three months and completed financial aid application form.
+For Non-US Students Only: Submit bank statements (translated into English) from the past three months and a completed financial aid application form through the online application portal.